moj-analytical-services/DefCalc/README.md

 * server.R; _contains the bulk of the code for the functions of the app_
 * renv.lock; _details all packages/dependencies required for the app to load_

+**Botor**
+* Users/developers will need to install the botor package in order to run the code.
+This is so that the app can access its own web bucket.
+* Guidance on installing can be found here: https://github.com/daroczig/botor

 ### Updating
 The underlying data for this app will require updating with each new OBR inflation forecasts, typically occuring in line with major policy announcements (e.g., Spring Budget)